Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.5.a.** In your own words, what is the main claim of this paper?
 (2-3 sentences).

-**Q.5.b** How many many watt hours of illumination should we expect from a glowing plant, per day?
+**Q.5.b** How many watt hours of illumination should we expect from a glowing plant, per day?

 **Q.5.c** Which logical operation(s) you could use to control when a plant is glowing?
 (Draw a simple diagram)